kavitshah8/thesis-/README.md

-This is just a scratch work of my thesis writing.
+This is outline of my thesis writing.

 * Useful commands